-The Spring walk along the White Cliffs will start at Folkestone and visit the National Memorial to the Few which is open throughout the year and is accessible on foot at any time.
+The Autumn social walk will be held Saturday 27th November.
+Starting 10:00am from Folkestone the route will take walkers along the White Cliffs and include visiting the National Memorial to the Few which is open throughout the year and is accessible on foot at any time.
 The site itself includes the Memorial, Christopher Foxley-Norris Memorial Wall and replica Spitfire and Hurricane, and is free to visit.

 On 12 August 1940, Pilot Officer Page was shot down and baled out into the sea with terrible burns.
 He was awarded the DFC and bar and received the DSO in 1944.
 Years later, Geoffrey realised to his astonishment that there was no memorial to his comrades who had flown with him in Fighter Command in 1940.